 Storing Bread in an Appliance Garage

-While this may be a departure from what this cabinet accessory is designed for, I think it's a great place to store bread and I've used a corner appliance garage for just this very purpose.
+While this may be a departure from what this cabinet accessory is designed for, we think it's a great place to store bread and have used a corner appliance garage for just this very purpose.
 There was even extra space for the toaster to slide in when cool and not in use, keeping that type of clutter hidden from view.

 Choose a finish that will complement your cabinets, or order an unfinished model and finish it to suit your kitchen.
 Confirm that measurements will adapt well to your chosen space before ordering.
 Appliance garages will usually cost around $100 or a little higher.
 Corner models utilize counter space that is often wasted, yet provides convenient ample storage.